grunwaldlab/aps_workshop/README.md

     multiqc qc_quast -o multiqc_quast
     ```

-    We now have an easy-to-interpret summary report, like we generated for our NanoPlot results.
+    We now have an easy-to-interpret summary report like what we generated for our NanoPlot results.

 -   **Review results**